-Nonlinear frequency conversion works well with ultrashort pulses, because these can have high peak intensities even when the average optical powers are small.
-However, the useful interaction length in a nonlinear crystal can be limited by the so-called temporal walk-off: as the pulses with different frequencies have different group velocities, they lose their temporal overlap after some propagation distance.
+Nonlinear frequency conversion works well with ultrashort pulses because these can have high peak intensities even when the average optical powers are small.
+However, the useful interaction length in a nonlinear crystal or an optical fiber can be limited by the so-called temporal walk-off: as the pulses with different frequencies have different group velocities, they lose their temporal overlap after some propagation distance.
 This effect limits the conversion efficiency and, if the temporal walk-off within the crystal length is significant, it can also lead to modified pulse shapes.

 In the example case in Figure 1, 100-fs pulses (dashed curve) are sent into a frequency doubler with an overall temporal walk-off of 1 ps.
 For a low nonlinear conversion efficiency, this would result in a nearly rectangular temporal profile of the second-harmonic pulse, but due to the partial conversion this profile becomes asymmetric (green curve).